 The banks should submit a report to Reserve Bank of India giving details of the capital raised, such as, amount raised, maturity of the instrument, rate of interest together with a copy of the offer document soon after the issue is completed.

-These instruments should be classified under 'Schedule 4 - Borrowings' of the Balance sheet.
+9. Classification in the Balance Sheet: These instruments should be classified under 'Schedule 4 - Borrowings' of the Balance sheet.